• Skip to primary navigation

 • Pre-heat oven to 400 degrees and prep a large baking sheet by lining it with parchment paper.

-• Cut the butter into cubes and add to bowl.
-Cut in using a pastry cutter or a fork until it's all incorporated and is like a coarse meal.
+• Cut the butter into cubes and add to the bowl with flour.
+Cut it into the flour using a pastry cutter or a fork until it's all incorporated and is like a coarse meal.

-• In a medium bowl whisk egg and add milk and cream.
-Slowly add to large bowl and mix gently, just enough to incorporate it all and it's all moistened.
+• In a medium bowl whisk egg, cream, and vanilla extract.
+Slowly add to the large bowl with flour and mix gently, just enough to incorporate it all.
+Some may still be a little flaky, but that's ok, you don't want to overmix.

 • Gently fold in strawberries with a large spatula.

-• On a large clean and flour surface, add dough.
-Gently knead it a couple of times and then roll or shape it into an 8 in round.
+• On a large clean surface, place the parchment paper down and add the dough.
+Gently knead it a couple of times so that the dough comes together enough to shape it into an 8-inch round.
 Cut into 8 even triangles.

-• Bake for 18-20 minutes until they are a light golden brown.
+• Bake for 18-20 minutes until they are light golden brown.

 • Store at room temperature for 2 days or in the fridge for up to 5 days.